 Now it is essential to know whether the Chevy Equinox is a smart buy.
 Keeping all the factors of reliability ratings, comparisons with other cars, Chevy’s itself, and their ownership and yearly maintenance costs in mind, we can conclude that the Equinox is a fairly reliable vehicle.

 When we look at its potential mileage, we see that it’s beaten by other vehicles within its category.
 However, it does seem to consistently reach more than 200,000 miles, proving the car isn’t unreliable.
+As with most Chevy vehicles, you should expect inexpensive upkeep as well.

 Furthermore, when we look at its problems, we find that Equinox does not have many significant issues and problems.
 Still, some models, such as the 2013 – 2015 and 2018 – 2020 models, have problems we would rather avoid.